 Those projects include scanning thousands of slides, videotapes, and a special project involving severely damaged 16mm film from the 1920s and 1930s.

 “If it was anyone else, I probably wouldn’t have had that much trust,” Ballard said.

 Dave Powell of the Northwest Side is another satisfied Familyography customer.
-He had Familyoigraphy transfer “boxes and boxes and boxes” of family videos onto DVDs.
+He had Familyography transfer “boxes and boxes and boxes” of family videos onto DVDs.

 Today, Familyography is busy around the clock.
-It continues to invest in the best equipment and softeware to deliver the best results for its customers.
-Plans are in the works to grow the business further and expand to other locations..
+They continues to invest in the most advanced equipment and software to deliver the best results for their customers.
+Plans are in the works to potentially grow the business further and expand to other locations.

-Familyography was started in 2009 by Daniel Smith.
-It was a humble beginning.
-With little cash in the bank, a lot of love and support from his wife, Smith rented and rehabbed a small storefront in Clintonville area of Columbus.
+Familyography was started in 2009 by Dan Smith, it was a humble beginning.
+With little cash in the bank and a lot of love and support from his wife, Smith rented and rehabbed a small storefront in the Clintonville neighborhood of Columbus, Ohio.
 He envisioned it as studio space where he could interview people and create "life stories" on DVD.

-The first week the store was open — some nine years ago — someone came in and asked if Smith could transfer videotape to DVD.
-He said, “Sure.”
-Shortly thereafter, another person dropped in to inquire if he could scan slides.
+The first week the store was open someone came in and asked if Dan could transfer videotape to DVD, “Sure.” he said.
+Shortly thereafter, another person dropped in to inquire if he could scan their old slides.
 “Sure can,” was the reply, not realizing the impact of these inquires would change his business trajectory going forward.

-By now, Familyography has helped thousands of customers- families, businesses, colleges, universities, libraries and other institutions that all have "stuff" that needs to be digitized.
-And we have customers from Australia to the United Kingdom and Canada to Belize.
+By now, Familyography has helped thousands of customers: families, businesses, colleges, universities, libraries and other institutions that all have "stuff" that needs to be digitized.
+We have customers from Australia to the United Kingdom, Canada to Belize.
 Over 80% of Familyography's customers come back with more work to do.
-The rest, we like to say, just haven't gotten around to it yet.
+The rest, they like to say, just haven't gotten around to it yet.